atlassian-labs/data-center-terraform/docs/docs/troubleshooting/TROUBLESHOOTING.md

     **Solution**

-    Update aws cli to the most recent version.
+    Update AWS CLI to the most recent version.

 ??? tip "How do I uninstall an environment using a different Terraform configuration file?"